 Comfort is an important factor in any hiker’s packing list so look out for a chest strap & waist belt.

 #2 All-Weather Clothing

 An interchange jacket is 2 jackets in 1 that can be worn separately or in layers.

 The outer shell is a waterproof rain jacket.

 Inside there’s a detachable, zip-in fleece jacket to reflect your body heat for warmth.
 Look for a jacket that also comes with a removable hood.

-An interchange jacket is a versatile item in any hiker’s packing list for hiking in different weather conditions.
+An interchange jacket is a versatile item in any hiking equipment list for hiking in different weather conditions.